A Letter to My Younger Self

 But this isn’t true.
 Let me tell you why.

 We all hope to become a better version of ourselves.
 I want to be a better writer.
 My partner wants to be a good coder.
-My friend wishes to be a good mother.
+My friend wishes to be a reliable mother.
 You dream of winning a swimming championship.
 Someone fancy playing the piano as Lady Gaga plays.

 But you might ask the difference between having the willpower to do these things regularly and forming a habit to practice them as a routine?
 Both ways need you to work.